University Hospital Erlangen

 - Oromandibular dystonia

-- Focal and provoked dystonias (for example, writer's cramp, dystonic tremor)
+- Focal and provoked dystonia (for example, writer's cramp, dystonic tremor)

 - Rare types of dystonia

-- Diagnostics and treatment of spasticity, for example, after a stroke, multiple sclerosis (botulinum toxin therapy)
+- Diagnostics and treatment of spasticity, for example, after stroke or in multiple sclerosis (botulinum toxin therapy)

-- Diagnostics and treatment of hyperhidrosis, pseudo-hypersalivation, certain types of essential tremor (botulinum toxin therapy)
+- Diagnostics and treatment of hyperhidrosis, pseudohypersalivation, certain forms of essential tremor (botulinum toxin therapy)

-- Diagnostics and treatment of headaches and pain syndromes (for example, migraine, tension headache, cluster headache, etc.)
+- Diagnostics and treatment of chronic headaches and pain syndromes (for example, migraines, tension headaches, cluster headaches, etc.)

 - Diagnostics and treatment of neuromuscular diseases